Wide Sargasso Sea by Jean Rhys (1966; a prequel & response to Jane Eyre)

 We come to understand the first Mrs. Rochester

-Wide Sargasso Sea isn’t “fan fiction” in the modern sense, since it can stand alone as a reading experience.
+Wide Sargasso Sea isn’t exactly “fan fiction” in the most contemporary sense, since it can stand alone as a reading experience.
 Nonetheless, for devotees of Jane Eyre, it imaginatively portrays the character of Mrs. Rochester (Bertha), who readers might find fearsome, even monstrous.

 This novel makes us understand how Bertha Rochester / Antoinette Cosway got to be who she was.
 Anyone who has felt uncomfortable about the first wife locked up in the attic in Charlotte Brontë’s classic novel will find Wide Sargasso Sea a cathartic experience, though the end result doesn’t change.